 For those who enjoy a more challenging terrain on a mountain bike why not incorporate a train ride with your bike on Scotrail’s West Highland Line From Rannoch Station.
 Scotrail do not charge extra for your bike but you are required to reserve a designated cycle space prior to commencing your journey.
 Take a short train journey north to the highest railway station in the United Kingdom, Corrour Station or perhaps continues onto Spean Bridge and cycle back to Loch Rannoch incorporating the Road to the Isles.

-The annual Etape Caledonian cycling event uses the roads of Loch Rannoch and Tummel for this closed road event which attracts 5,000 cyclists.
-This year it has been moved from its regular slot in May to September (19.09.2021) as a result of the COVID pandemic.
+The annual Etape Caledonian cycling event uses the roads of Loch Rannoch and Tummel for this closed road event which attracts up to 5,000 cyclists.
+The next event will take place on Sunday 12th May 2024 so there’s plenty of time to get some practice around the local area.
 The marshalled routes of either 40 or 85 miles both start and concludes in Pitlochry taking in some of the most breath taking scenery the Scottish Highlands has to offer.
 Only riders on the more difficult, longer journey pass Granary Cottage on their way to crossing the Bridge of Gaur for their return journey round the south side of Loch Rannoch.
-The gentler south road helps to prepare the riders for their next challenge in the shape of Schiehallion and a cheeky little 736 ft elevation prior to finishing back In Pitlochry.
+The gentler south road helps to prepare the riders for their next challenge in the shape of Schiehallion and a cheeky little 736 ft elevation prior to finishing back in Pitlochry.